Guto Requena

-Guto Requena is a Brazilian architect and designer (Sorocaba, Brazil, November 27, 1979).
+Guto Requena (born November 27, 1979) is a Brazilian architect and designer.
 He graduated in Architecture & Urbanism from the São Carlos Engineering School, a faculty of the University of São Paulo, in 1999.

 Career

-Guto Requena is the Creative Director of the Estudio Guto Requena, working on objects, interiors, architecture and cities.
+Guto Requena is the creative director of the Estudio Guto Requena, working on objects, interiors, architecture and cities.
 He founded Estudio Guto Requena in 2008 and has since acted as a design consultant, writer and professor in addition to developing interior architecture, interactive installations and product design.

 Academics

 Requena is representative of a new generation of architects and designers involved in the discussion of interactivity and its effects on architecture and design; his work focuses in new digital technologies, cyberculture, hybrid realities, new lifestyles, affective memory and Brazilian culture.

 His interest in this field led him to work during nine years as an integrant of the research group “Center of Interactive Living Studies of the University of São Paulo”, which in its turn led him to a master's degree at the University of São Paulo and respective dissertation.

 He taught project design at Panamericana – School of Arts and Design – and at IED – European Institute of Design, in São Paulo – at both graduation and master levels.